 “How will gay men use BL?”

-The relationship between gay men and fujoshi.
-We’ve heard many things regarding their love of the genre and their troubles, but lastly I’d like to deliver some words from a gay man to the fujoshi.
+We’ve heard many things regarding the fujoshi’s love of BL and their troubles, but lastly, I’d like to deliver some words from a gay man to the fujoshi.

-Kuwaki Akitsugu (39), restaurant owner.
-When I told him about the troubles of fujoshi, he laughed and had this to say;
+When I mentioned the troubles of the fujoshi to Kuwaki Akitsugu, a thirty-nine-year-old restaurant owner, he laughed and had this to say;

-“There are fujyoshi who worry if they are being offensive or not?
+“There are fujoshi who worry if they are being offensive or not?
 If they’re that concerned, they ought to become an ally!
-Even among gays there are those who think ‘straight men are great’ and pursue a fantasy.
-Gay or fujyoshi, it’s okay to dream.”
+Even among gays, there are those who think ‘straight men are great’ and pursue a fantasy.
+Gay or fujoshi, it’s okay to dream.”

 “Afterall, because of BL, there are gays who are benefitting from the progression of understanding, right?
 In other words, how will gay men use BL to their advantage?”